kathrynegan/EGFR_ALK_Classification/README.md

     (for the purposes of sensitivity/specificity metrics and for consumption by downstream algorithms, the standard testing methodology ("MutationalAnalysis" for EGFR and "FISH" for ALK) is considered a positive classification and "OTHER" a negative)

-- make_vectors.py is a standalone script that creates individual feature vectors for each report&test instance this  will need to be modified to include the name/location of the input file (now expected to be in the "Input" sub directory) also the input file is expected to be a tab delimited text file, the column indices of the text, report identifiers, and accession numbers will need to be manually edited. (see TEXT_COL, REPORT_ID_COL, ACC_NUM_COL).
-All instances will have one single feature vector per molecular test (although they will have multiple arrays created in the pipeline; one per algorithm)

-- svm_pipeline.py is the main script to run the end to end classification pipeline
+- run.py is the main script to run the end to end classification pipeline
-    - vector_to_array.py creates arrays based on feature sets (not included in the public repository) from the training set; one array   per instance, per test, per algorithm
-    - decoder.py uses the svm models learned in training (not included in the public repository) to classify each instance
+- utils/gentest_classifier.py reads in models and feature mappings, uses the svm models learned in training to classify one instance at a time
-    - final_output.py aggregates all the individual classifications to produce one label per report instance (e.g. EGFR Negative by MutationalAnalysis)
+- utils/vectorizer.py creates a vector for a given pathology report

-Currently the vector creation and classification pipeline are run for one test at a time, the "TEST_NAME" will have to be manually edited in both make_vectors.py, as well as svm_pipeline.py
+Vector creation and classification pipeline are run for both EGFR and ALK tests

 #### The References folder contains